 - the breaking down of binaries of East and West;

-- multilateral, unofficial, and coeval knowledge transfers in the realms of science, technology, and/or religion;
+- multilateral and unofficial knowledge transfers in the realms of science, technology, and/or religion;

 - intellectual, cultural, environmental, and economic interactions across borders involving non-state actors

 We warmly welcome proposals for papers from students, researchers, independent scholars, and others at any stage in their career, regardless of discipline or institutional affiliation.
 Selected participants will be asked to give a 20 minute presentation in a panel session on one of the conference days.
 The proposals should re-evaluate, reverse, and expand the meaning of the "Opening of Japan" in order to bring to light narratives that may enrich our historiographies in unexpected ways.

 Please submit abstracts of up to 1000 words (excluding notes or bibliography) to email@example.com by 31 January 2019.Participants will be notified by the end of February 2018 about the selection results.
 We will review on a rolling basis, so early applications are recommended.

 Limited financial support (for accommodation and travel costs) may be available for selected students and early career researchers.
 Please let us know in your application if you would like to be considered for financial support.

 Confirmed speakers include: